Arroyo Grande Groundwater Basin

 Prior to DWR’s creation of the AG Subbasin, both the County of San Luis Obispo and the City of Arroyo Grande formed Groundwater Sustainability Agencies (GSAs) within their respective service areas to fully cover the AG Subbasin.
 Subsequently, the Arroyo Grande Subbasin was designated as a very low priority basin.
 Therefore, it is currently not subject to SGMA requirements.
 However, the County received state grant funding to develop a GSP in compliance with the Sustainable Groundwater Management Act (SGMA).
 The County of San Luis Obispo GSA and the City of Arroyo Grande GSA are jointly developing a Groundwater Sustainability Plan (GSP) for the sustainable management of the Arroyo Grande Subbasin.
 The technical analysis resulting from the development of the GSP will provide information necessary for the preparation of the Arroyo Grande Creek Habitat Conservation Plan under development by the San Luis Obispo County Flood Control and Water Conservation District as well as a better overall understanding of the hydrogeologic processes (i.e., surface water and groundwater interconnections) in the Arroyo Grande Creek Watershed, both of which would assist with effective management of the District’s Zone 3.

-Please visit the Arroyo Grande Subbasin GSP Development page to access and review draft GSP documents, provide public comments, register for upcoming workshops via the meeting calendar, and learn more about how you can participate in the development of the plan.
+Please visit the Arroyo Grande Subbasin GSP Development page to access and review draft GSP documents.

 Welcome to the SGMA Interactive Data Viewer for the Arroyo Grande Subbasin!
 This is an interactive mapping system to help you to navigate around the Arroyo Grande Subbasin by panning, zooming, or searching for a specific parcel or street address that you would like to locate.
 There are different map layers that can be shown and superimposed in this interactive mapping system such as boundaries of groundwater basins, cities, roads, SGMA eligible entities, and others by checking the layer names indicated on the left panel layer menu.
 To search and locate a specific APN or street address on the map: